-(g) Deferred Policy Acquisition Costs and Deferred Sales Inducements
+(g) Deferred Acquisition Costs, Deferred Sales Inducements and Value of Business Acquired

 The Company incurs costs in connection with acquiring new and renewal insurance business.
 Costs that are related directly to the successful acquisition or renewal of insurance contracts are capitalized as deferred acquisition costs ("DAC").
 Such costs generally include: